Kiahhickson/plantchain/README.md

-# plantchain - Link to project
+# Plantchain - Link to project
 Plant a tree, add it to the blockchain, get rewarded!

-The Idea

-The Solution
+# What does this project do?
+This project is a Proof of Existence dApp.
+The dApp provides an interface for people to upload an image via IPFS and input additional information in relation to that image.

+# Project use case
+The dApp is for people or companies to record their tree planting efforts in order to record the:
+- Location of the planted trees
+- Type of tree planted
+- Number of trees planted

+There is also an element of incentivasation by rewarding participants with <link rel="https://en.wikipedia.org/wiki/Carbon_credit" carbon credits>.

-User Stories
+# User Stories

 Tech Stack
 * Truffle